-Stock engine mounts tend to allow wheel hop and engine movement, two unwanted occurrences while enthusiastically driving your beloved 2013-2016 Focus ST. The COBB Rear Motor Mount incorporates a unique bushing, specifically designed and engineered to improve traction without harshness.
+Stock engine mounts tend to allow wheel hop and engine movement, two unwanted occurrences while enthusiastically driving your beloved 2013-2017 Focus ST or 2016-2017 Focus RS.
+The COBB Rear Motor Mount incorporates a unique bushing, specifically designed and engineered to improve traction without harshness.

 This motor mount is made from 6061 billet aluminum with zinc hardware for an impressive look and a reliable, strong construction.
 The COBB Rear Motor Mount is the best way to minimize engine movement, improve traction, and reduce wheel hop without major impact to NVH.